 PIN POST TO READ LATER

 - Type of fabric: Kids like to run around and play a lot.
 The fabric you use to make their clothes with should be lightweight unless cold weather requires your child to wear layers.
-The best lightweight fabric for sewing your kids’ clothes are cotton voile, silk, satin and flannel for colder temperatures.
+The best lightweight fabric for sewing your kids’ clothes using a sewing machine are cotton voile, silk, satin and flannel for colder temperatures.
 These are not only lightweight but also soft on their delicate skin.

 - Durability: Kids clothes tend to get dirty very fast and hence requires more washing than adult clothing.
 Thus, the material selected should be durable.
 It shouldn’t tear very fast nor should it fade because of repeated washing.
 Cotton is the best choice for a hot and humid climate.
 For a cold climate, you can go for knit or elastic cloth as it’s not only durable but also stretchable.